mjosaarinen/lwaes_isa/README.md

 accomplishes this.

-The multiplication itself can be asymptotically sped up with the Karatsuba method, which applies even more easily binary fields as it done to integers.
+The multiplication itself can be asymptotically sped up with the Karatsuba method, which works even better in binary fields than it does with integers.
 This reduces the number of `CMULW`/`CMULHW` (RV64) pairs from 4 to 3 with
 and the number of `CMUL`/`CMULH` (RV32) pairs from 16 to 9, with the
 cost of many XORs.

-Second arithmetic step is the polynomial reduction of the 255-bit ring product down to 128 bits (the field) again.
+The second arithmetic step to consider is the polynomial reduction of the 255-bit ring product down to 128 bits (the field) again.
 The best way of doing reduction depends on *how fast* the carry-less multiplication instructions `CMUL[H][W]` are in relation to shifts and XORs.

 I'll call these *shift reduction* (ShiftRed) and *multiplication reduction*.
 Some sources see analogues to Montgomery and Barrett methods, but those